Is Iodine What You Need To Prevent Radiation Exposure?November 20, 2017

 Bottom Line: In our pursuit in uncovering some sort of “perfect villain” that is the cause of all of our problems, and cutting them out, we should instead be considering how the variety that we need in our diets helps to inform a healthier, and more productive, version of ourselves.

 The popularity of the keto movement really began a couple of years ago.
 In the same vein as the paleo diet, which I have discussed with you before (Read: Is the paleo diet really paleo), it really caught on as an easy way to shed pounds by way of engendering a state of ketosis in your body.

-The science behind keto is that if you put your body into a state of ketosis, by following a ketogenic diet, that you are going to trigger a chain reaction in your body in which your body is burning up fat faster than you can supply it – shedding the pounds like it is nothing.
+The science behind keto is that if you put your body into a state of ketosis.
+By following a ketogenic diet, you are going to trigger a chain reaction in your body in which your body is burning up fat faster than you can supply it.
+Shedding the pounds like it is nothing.

 It is the idea that eating these ketogenic foods will inform a process in your body, where you will:

 Key Insight: The most attractive aspect of the ketogenic diet is often that it does not matter how much food you are consuming.
 So long as you are still within a ketogenic state.

-So, let’s do some unpacking and get to the bottom of the ketogenic movement.
-This way we can learn a little bit more about ketones, what they do for us, and that little kernel of truth that has grown a bit out of control and become the present ketogenic diet.
+Let’s do some unpacking and get to the bottom of the ketogenic movement.
+This way we can learn a little bit more about ketones.
+What they do for us, and that little kernel of truth that has grown a bit out of control and become the present ketogenic diet.

 This can be a fuel that we consume, in the form of supplements.
 Like medium-chain triglycerides, or purer versions like beta-hydroxybutyrate.